careerbuilder/DataScienceAPIDocumentation/TaxonomyService.md

 #Versioning
 -----------
-The response from the School Normalization Service is versioned with the current version being 1.0.
-The data set used to perform the normalization is also versioned (currently 1.0.0).
-This data set is upgraded at will in order to improve accuracy of the classifier.
-Requests made to this service will always use the latest version of the data set.
+The response from the Taxonomy Service is versioned with the current version being 1.0.
+The data sets retrieved are also versioned.
+These data sets are upgraded at will in order to improve their accuracy.
+Requests made to this service will always use the latest version of the requested data set.

 Our general versioning strategy is available [here](/Versioning.md).